xiaozhuyfk/parallel/docs/_posts/2017-5-10-Final-Writeup.md

 <br><br>

 ## SUMMARY
-In this project, we built an end-to-end Question Answering system based on Knoledge base (Freebase).
+In this project, we built an end-to-end Question Answering system based on Knowledge base (Freebase).
 <br><br>